DE | EN | ES

 Nicole León/LOVE FOR LIFE

 The non-profit solar energy initiative of LOVE FOR LIFE e.V. provides indigenous peoples in Central and South America with sustainable access to renewable energy.
 In this way, the project promotes education, self-determination, women's rights and forest protection.
+The project is now entering its second phase: ecological agriculture and dynamic agroforestry ensure food sovereignty and the bioeconomy of the communities.

 Nicole León/LOVE FOR LIFE